flyway/flywaydb.org/documentation/learnmore/existing.md

 ## Align the databases not cleaned with production

 Now you need to check all remaining databases (e.g. dev).
 You must make sure that their structure (DDL) and reference data matches production exactly.
-This step is important, as all scripts destined for production will be applied here first.
+This step is important, as all scripts destined for production will likely be applied to these databases first.
 For the scripts to succeed, the objects they migrate must be identical to what is present in production.

 ### Give these databases a baseline version